 Participate in a discussion board

-Signed in Hub users can contribute to a discussion board, while everyone can view a public board.
-The primary ways to participate are to add posts and replies.
-Users can draw on the map to add locations to posts, and send notifications to (@mention) others in the organization within a post or reply.
-Participants can also add a reaction to a post.
+Signed in Hub users can contribute to a discussion board by adding posts and replies.
+Participants can draw on the map to add locations to posts and replies, send notifications to (@mention) others in the organization within a post or reply, and add a reaction to a post or reply.

 To contribute to a discussion board, complete the following steps:

-3. Select the Add reaction button add reaction to add an emoji reaction to a post or reply.
-Select the Plus sign plus sign to choose from an expanded set of reactions.
+- Select the Add reaction button to add an emoji reaction to a post or reply.
+Select the Plus sign to add an emoji reaction to a post or reply.
+Select the Plus sign to choose from an expanded set of reactions.
+You can add one reaction to each post or reply. to choose from an expanded set of reactions.
+You can add one reaction to each post or reply.

 Note: